tahnik/nocode-compiler/README.md

 ```
 ```

 The run the following command which will compile your no code program.
-You should see the following result.
+You should see the following result:

 ```
 ```